 Inventory expense

-Write-downs of inventories to net realisable value recognised as an expense during the year ended 30 June 2014 amounted to \$12.6 million.
-The expense has been included in 'cost of sales' in profit and loss.
+There were no write-downs of inventories to net realisable value recognised as an expense during the year ended (2014: \$12.6 million).
+Inventory write-down expense is included in 'cost of sales' in the profit and loss.